 This Annual Report on Form 10-K, including the information contained in "Management's Discussion and Analysis of Financial Condition and Results of Operations", as well as information contained in "Risk Factors" in Item 1A and elsewhere in this Annual Report on Form 10-K, contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 We intend that these forward-looking statements be subject to the safe harbors created by those provisions.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions intended to identify forward-looking statements.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "could," "expects," "plans," "anticipates," "believes," "estimates," "projects," "predicts," "potential" and similar expressions intended to identify forward-looking statements.
 These statements are only predictions and involve known and unknown risks, to continue as a going concern uncertainties, and other factors that may cause our actual results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
-These forward-looking statements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by such forward-looking statements.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-All forward-looking statements are based upon estimates, forecasts and assumptions that, while considered reasonable by the Company and its management, are inherently uncertain and many factors that could cause or contribute to differences in our future financial results include, but are not limited to, risks ass
+All forward-looking statements are based upon estimates, forecasts and assumptions that, while considered reasonable by the Company and its management, are inherently uncertain and many factors that could cause or contribute to differences in our future financial results include, but are not limited to, risks associated with: